MattEpstein-u/ShotTime/README.md

 **Question: How long can I expect to be doing the exercise?**

-There are some assumptions for the purpose of data analysis:
+The model makes some assumptions to make calculation simple:

 Three-point percentage is constant: 40%

 Free throw percentage is constant: 80%